bazmatic/ipfs-image-drop/readme.md

-A React component that allows dropping image files into the browser for automatic upload to IPFS.
+A React component that allows dropping image files into the browser for automatic upload to [IPFS](https:/ipfs.io)

 ## Installation